Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 The Nightjet train on the Berlin - Dresden - Prague ↔ Vienna route will still be available.

-The Nightjet trains on the Wien ↔ Firenze - Roma and the Wien ↔ Verona - Milano routes will be diverted so that they also call in Graz.
+The Nightjet trains on the Wien ↔ Firenze - Roma and the Wien ↔ Verona - Milano routes will be diverted so that they can also call in Graz.

 The train on the Zurich ↔ Graz route will also be taking a new route via Villach and Klagenfurt.